Pistons edge short-handed Mavericks 93-89

 Blake Griffin had 24 points for Detroit and finished with 445 in January, the highest-scoring month in team history.
 The previous record was held by Isiah Thomas, who had 442 points in March 1983.

+Griffin was announced as an All-Star reserve Thursday, but like Casey, he wasn’t pleased with his team’s overall showing.

+“We talked after the game about how we won the game, but we can’t be happy about that performance,” Griffin said.
+“We have to work tomorrow like we lost this game, because we didn’t play well.
+We have to fix this ourselves.
+No one else is going to provide us with energy.”

-Drummond passed Bill Laimbeer to become the Pistons’ career leader in offensive rebounds.
+Drummond passed Bill Laimbeer to become the Pistons’ career leader in offensive rebounds with 2,431.

 TIP-INS